TRENDING SEARCHES

 A.

-The NFPA requirements for stairway identification signs are listed in NFPA 101-2015 Section 7.2.2.5.4.1.
+The NFPA requirements for stairway identification signs are listed.
 The section states that stairs shall be provided with special signage within the enclosure at each floor landing.
 It further states details to be provided on the signage, such as the floor level, stair enclosure, and its top and bottom terminus, and the exit discharge floor level and direction.

 This NFPA section also includes information about signage placement, use of tactile letters, and design specifications related to letter sizing, placement of the different elements on the sign, and the use of No Roof Access text.